-Prerequisite: 820 and admission to the Ph.D.
+- 840 NURSING SCIENCE SEMINAR I 3 credits Prerequisite: 820.
+Seminar on critical analysis and synthesis of theoretical models and empirical research that form the foundation for the student's research.
+Funding sources are examined.
+(KSU 86091, 86191, 86291, 86391) - 845 AMNR: APPLICATION OF QUANTITATIVE METHODS 3 credits Prerequisites: 825, 827, 837, and admission to the Ph.D.
+Advanced seminar on selected areas related to research development in quantitative methods and evaluation essential to the advancement of nursing knowledge. - 846 AMNR: MEASUREMENT IN NURSING RESEARCH 3 credits Prerequisite: 820 and admission to the Ph.D.
 Program or permission of instructor.
-Seminar and lecture; analysis of theories and models of program evaluation and their relationships to designs, processes, techniques, and outcomes in nursing-related evaluations. - AMNR: GRANT DEVELOPMENT AND FUNDING Prerequisite: 820 and admission to the Ph.D.
+Theories and concepts related to measurement and nursing research including techniques for construction, testing, and refining of instruments with assessment of reliability and validity. - 847 AMNR: APPLICATION OF QUALITATIVE METHODS 3 credits Prerequisite: 820 and admission to the Ph.D.
 Program or permission of instructor.
-Advanced seminar on critical analysis of proposal and grant development, funding, peer review, and advocacy process with emphasis on the development of a grant proposal. - 850 NURSING SCIENCE SEMINAR II Prerequisite: 820 and 840.
+Achieve an in-depth understanding of one qualitative research approach (chosen by student according to his/her research plans), including associated philosophical foundations, key concepts, typical methods, and evaluative criteria. - 848 AMNR: PROGRAM EVALUATION IN NURSING 3 credits Prerequisite: 820 and admission to the Ph.D.
+Program or permission of instructor.
+Seminar and lecture; analysis of theories and models of program evaluation and their relationships to designs, processes, techniques, and outcomes in nursing-related evaluations. - 849 AMNR: GRANT DEVELOPMENT AND FUNDING 3 credits Prerequisite: 820 and admission to the Ph.D.
+Program or permission of instructor.
+Advanced seminar on critical analysis of proposal and grant development, funding, peer review, and advocacy process with emphasis on the development of a grant proposal. - 850 NURSING SCIENCE SEMINAR II 3 credits Prerequisite: 820 and 840.
 Focuses on advancement of student's scholarship within one of the following areas: discovery, teaching, integration, or application through design and implementation of a faculty-facilitated project.
-(KSU 87091) - 883 EVALUATION IN NURSING EDUCATION Application of evaluation and measurement principles to nursing education.
+(KSU 87091) - 883 EVALUATION IN NURSING EDUCATION 3 credits Application of evaluation and measurement principles to nursing education.
 Emphasis on evaluation as both process and outcome.
-Includes evaluation of program, curriculum, course, and - 884 PRACTICUM: ACADEMIC ROLE OF THE NURSE EDUCATOR 3 credits Prerequisites: 881, 882, 883.
+Includes evaluation of program, curriculum, course, and learner. - 884 PRACTICUM: ACADEMIC ROLE OF THE NURSE EDUCATOR 3 credits Prerequisities: 881, 882, 883.
 Precepted study and practice in classroom and clinical teaching.
 Presentation of a researchable topic.
-Course may be waived based on submission of an approved portfolio. - 892 FIELD EXPERIENCE IN NURSING Prerequisite: Admission to the Ph.D. program or permission of instructor.
-Individual enrollment in field experience, practicum, or internship settings related to nursing. - 895 SPECIAL TOPICS IN NURSING Prerequisite: Admission to the Ph.D. program or permission of instructor.
+Course may be waived based on submission of an approved portfolio. - 892 FIELD EXPERIENCE IN NURSING 1-12 credits Prerequisite: Admission to the Ph.D. program or permission of instructor.
+Individual enrollment in field experience, practicum, or internship settings related to nursing. - 895 SPECIAL TOPICS IN NURSING 1-6 credits Prerequisite: Admission to the Ph.D. program or permission of instructor.
 Study of important topics in nursing practice, research, or the profession.
 Offering in response to existing interests and opportunities.
-Topics will be announced when scheduled. - INDIVIDUAL INVESTIGATION IN NURSING Prerequisite: Admission to the Ph.D. program or permission of instructor.
-Individual enrollment for independent study in nursing carried out by student under supervision of a doctoral faculty council member. - RESEARCH IN NURSING 1-15 credits Prerequisite: Admission to the Ph.D. program or permission of instructor.
+Topics will be announced when scheduled. - 896 INDIVIDUAL INVESTIGATION IN NURSING 1-3 credits Prerequisite: Admission to the Ph.D. program or permission of instructor.
+Individual enrollment for independent study in nursing carried out by student under supervision of a doctoral faculty council member. - 898 RESEARCH IN NURSING 1-15 credits Prerequisite: Admission to the Ph.D. program or permission of instructor.
 Research carried out by a student under faculty supervision.
-In-depth inquiry should result in a paper or appropriate product. - 899 DOCTORAL DISSERTATION Prerequisite: Advancement to candidacy.
+In-depth inquiry should result in a paper or appropriate product. - 899 DOCTORAL DISSERTATION 1-15 credits Prerequisite: Advancement to candidacy.
 (May be repeated) Independent dissertation research under the guidance of a faculty chairperson and a dissertation committee.
 (KSU 80199)